-Before starting installation and wiring, turn OFF the power and wait at least five minutes for inverters with a capacity of 22 kW or below, or at least ten minutes for inverters with a capacity of 30 kW or above.
-Make sure that the LED monitor and charging lamp are turned OFF.
+Before changing the switches, turn OFF the power and wait at least 10 minutes.
+Make sure that the charging lamp is turned OFF.
 Further, make sure, using a multimeter or a similar instrument, that the DC link bus voltage between the terminals P(+) and N(-) has dropped to the safe level (+25 VDC or below).